 Banks plan to revamp their internal operations to facilitate the necessary step change in customer experience, drive efficiencies, and cut costs.
 Their top priority for the next three years when it comes to operational transformation is investing in modern cloud-based core banking systems.
 The largest banks in our sample (those with more than \$1tn in global assets) are particularly keen on this; 48% identify modern cloud-based banking systems as a top investment priority, significantly ahead of their second priority of data analytics.
 It seems that banks have grown frustrated with their rigid and complex legacy core banking systems, which slow the pace of transformation and prevent meaningful improvements in customer experience.
 BANKS EXPECT TO TRANSFORM OPERATIONS THROUGH CLOUD-BASED CORE SYSTEMS AND INTELLIGENT TECHNOLOGIES

 Although the benefits are significant, transitioning to modern cloud-based core banking systems is a highly complex multi-year initiative that can require a large investment.
 The majority of banks realize that this level of commitment is necessary: 61% of banks say that fast-paced fundamental change, rather than incremental progress, is needed to achieve their digital transformation objectives.
 However, the survey data also reveals a contradiction: the majority of respondents also expressed a preference to upgrade legacy IT systems and applications, rather than adopting a "rip and replace" approach.
-Banks are clearly aware of the operational challenges that come with implementing cloudbased core banking systems, yet understand the benefits and are interested in moving forward.
+Banks are clearly aware of the operational challenges that come with implementing cloud-based core banking systems, yet understand the benefits and are interested in moving forward.
 Interestingly, cloud infrastructure migration ranks as the second-lowest transformation priority, but this seems short-sighted.
 Banks need to be patient and build up their cloud programs gradually, perhaps starting by migrating some key applications or data, before ramping up to core systems once a framework has been established.

-Deutsche Bank, which is in the third year of a ten-year cloud transformation journey, is taking exactly this approach.

-"There is so much operational and regulatory complexity to cloud migration," explains Gil Perez, the bank's Chief Innovation Officer and Head of Cloud & Innovation Network.
-"We devised a strategy and identified partners in year one.
-In year two, we started to put all of the necessary capabilities and control plans in place and started to put applications in the cloud.
-In the third year, we put a triple-digit number of applications into the cloud.
-We will soon begin to migrate data to the cloud and, eventually, our core banking systems.
-It's a long process and you need to be patient."

-We intend to migrate a triple digit number of applications into the cloud and significantly accelerate our data migration to the cloud, enabling us to harvest the data for insight, analytics and new AI/ML use cases.
-Next year will be the year of AI/ML."
+Deutsche Bank (DB), which has embarked on a multi-year cloud transformation journey, is taking exactly this approach.
+"For any bank, or a regulated entity, there is significant operational and regulatory complexity in transitioning to the public cloud," explains Gil Perez, the bank's Chief Innovation Officer and Head of Cloud & Innovation Network.
+"First we defined DB's cloud strategy, ambition and selected our strategic cloud partners.
+We also began working with regulatory authorities to obtain their approvals.
+We then established the cloud foundation, cloud infrastructure capabilities, security controls and migrated our first 'pioneer applications'.
+We are now focusing on scaling up applications migration.
+Over the next year, we intend to have a low triple digit number of applications in the cloud and significantly accelerate our data migration to the cloud - enabling us to harvest the data for insight, analytics and new AI/ML use cases."
+Over the next year, we intend to have a low triple digit number of applications in the cloud and significantly accelerate our data migration to the cloud - enabling us to harvest the data for insight, analytics and new AI/ML use cases."

+GIL PEREZ

-GIL PEREZ Chief Innovation Officer and Head of Cloud & Innovation Network Deutsche Bank
+Chief Innovation Officer and Head of

+Cloud & Innovation Network

+Deutsche Bank

 ATTRACTING AND RETAINING BANKING TALENT WITH THE RIGHT SKILLS IS CRUCIAL